 What makes the signing of the agreement significant is World Sleep's history and management team.
 World Sleep Products' five founders include veterans of Serta, Sealy, Spring Air and Bemco factories in the Northeast.
 World Sleep's chairman, Leonard Warshaver, owned a Serta license from 1975 until 1989; he was a Spring Air licensee from 1967 to 1975 and a Bemco licensee from 1965 to 1967.

 His son, World Sleep president Charles Warshaver, was president of the Serta factory when the family sold the business in 1989 to the U.K.-based Silentnight Holdings.

 The founders also include senior vice president of sales Jerry Aumand, previously northeast regional vice president for Sealy; vice president of marketing Mark Savel, previously a vice president for Natuzzi Leather and Scandinavian Design; and Hugh Oxnard, formerly of Towers Perrin, a consulting firm.
-Best Place To Get Buying A Futon Mattress Online
+Let’s see the best futon mattresses at futonadvisors

 "Englander welcomes World Sleep Products and its experienced management team to our company," said Roger Jasperson, Englander president.
 "Their knowledge of the industry is outstanding and they will add a new surge of energy."

 "This is a phenomenal coup for Englander," added Rick Tomlinson, vice president of marketing.

 World Sleep in January purchased the assets of Comfort Bedding of Hartford, Conn. and moved that factory to the 35,000-square foot Billerica site in February to manufacture futon mattresses.
 The company hopes to build upon the customer base previously serviced by Comfort Bedding, which includes accounts in Connecticut, Massachusetts and Rhode Island.